vikas-bhargav/django_blog_application/README.md

 # Django Blog Application
-A simple blog application using Django and Django REST Framework, integrating basic CRUD (Create, Read, Update, Delete) functionalities.
+A simple blog application using Django and Django REST Framework,
+* Functionalities:
+   - Post Create, Read, Update and delete.
+   - Add comment on post
+   - Like/Unlike post

 # Steps to setup and start project